Value investing is a topic that has been written about extensively over the years.

 I hear you, I get that.

 When I first learned of value investing, that was my exact reaction as well.
-But I persisted and continued to learn more, and let me tell, it was worth it.
+But I persisted and continued to learn more, and let me tell you, it was worth it.

 The Grocery Shopper versus the Perfume Shopper

-In a famous article written by Warren Buffett called ‘The Superinvestors of Graham-and-Doddsville’, Buffett convincingly argues that the extraordinary returns people have achieved through value investing is anything but pot luck.
+In a famous article written by Warren Buffett called ‘The Superinvestors of Graham-and-Doddsville’, Buffett convincingly argues that the extraordinary returns people have achieved through value investing are anything but pot luck.

 Buffett introduces a man named Walter Schloss.